phospho-app/ai-chat-bubble/README.md

 ### CORS policy

-In production, it's best to setup a more restrictive CORS policy to allow only your frontend to call your AI assistant backend.
-To do this, change the `ORIGINS` list in your `.env`.
+In production, it's best to setup a restrictive CORS policy to allow only your frontend to call your AI assistant backend.
+To do this, add an `ORIGINS` list in your `.env`.

 ```
 ORIGINS = ["http://localhost:3000", "http://localhost:3001"]